peterholak/ts-play/README.md

 ### Running (for development)

-- in a container: `docker-compose up`
+- in a container: `docker-compose up` (you might run into platform incompatibilities, will be resolved later)
 - locally: run  `node server` in the `dist` directory

 Go to `http://localhost:2080/`